Tylerdclark/CMIS242/Wk5/week5.md

 ## What are some differences between Abstract Classes and Interfaces"?"

 A common comparison is that an interface is a sort of contract (and we have said this in class).
 An interface has empty methods which point the direction in which the programming should be doing, but not necessaily assigning the specifics of the behavior.
 Abstract classes take it a bit forward and can proivide some of that specific behavior and functionality.
-Each one has its benefits and limitations
+Each one has its benefits and limitations:

+* Interfaces cannot have data members (well, actually just constants) while abstract classes can

+* Interfaces can have method stubs (and deafult methods with java 8), while abstract classes can have defined methods and methods stubs

+* Interfaces can be implemented many times, while abstract classes can only be extended by a class once.